IliEle/IliEle.github.io/AICodeOfConduct.md

 > The following ethical principles have to be implemented whenever an output of generative AI tools is used and disseminated within and beyond your academic journey, particularly when disseminating outputs to a wider audience and developing new applications and tools using these tools.

-### Ethical principles for use of generative AI tools:
+### Ethical principles for use of generative AI tools
 **A. Protect autonomy.**	Ensure your autonomy when assessing and using an output of any form.
 Not understanding the limitations of generative AI tools can lead to blindly trusting an output, relying on false information, risking disseminating misinformation, magnifying bias, etc with detrimental effects to you and the wider communities.

 **B. Ensure transparency and explainability.**